-9.2 Does the contract with the Cloud Service Provider, Contractors and VA customers establish who has ownership rights over data including PII?
-(Provide contract number and supporting information about PII/PHI from the contract)

-This question is related to privacy control AR-3, Privacy Requirements for Contractors and Service Providers.
+9.2 Does the contract with the Hosting Cloud Service Provider, Contractors and VA customers establish who has ownership rights over data including PII?
+(Provide contract number and supporting information about PII/PHI from the contract).
+(Refer to question 3.3.1 of the PTA) This question is related to privacy control AR-3, Privacy Requirements for Contractors, and Service Providers.